 As indicated in Dr. Hommel’s article and in Dr. Prinstein’s advice, choosing the best graduate program and internship for your training goals is of vital importance.
 To help you identify programs that may fit your needs, the SPP Student Advisory Board has compiled the following lists of graduate training programs and predoctoral internship programs that allow varying degrees of specialization in pediatric psychology.
 If you are a training director and need to update, change, or correct the information listed here, or if you would like your program listed, please contact the SPP student representative.

-- List of graduate programs offering training in pediatric psychology (Excel file, updated November 17, 2020)
+- List of graduate programs with training in pediatric psychology (Excel file, updated October 16, 2023)

-- List of predoctoral internship programs offering training in pediatric psychology (Excel file, updated August 18, 2020)
+- List of doctoral internships with training in pediatric psychology (Excel file, updated August 16, 2023)

-- List of postdoctoral programs offering training in pediatric psychology (Excel File; Updated October 20, 2020)
+- List of postdoctoral programs offering training in pediatric psychology (Excel File, Updated October 23, 2023)